-Since 4.10, allocation functions are guaranteed not to call any OCaml callbacks from C, including finalisers and signal handlers, and delay their execution instead.
+Since 4.10, allocation functions are guaranteed not to run any OCaml code, including finalisers, signal handlers and other threads running on the same domain.
+Instead, their execution is delayed to a later safe point.

-The function caml_process_pending_actions from <caml/signals.h> executes any pending signal handlers and finalisers, Memprof callbacks, and requested minor and major garbage collections.
-In particular, it can raise asynchronous exceptions.
+The function caml_process_pending_actions from <caml/signals.h> executes any pending signal handlers and finalisers, Memprof callbacks, preemptive systhread switching, and requested minor and major garbage collections.
+In particular, it can raise asynchronous exceptions and cause mutations on the OCaml heap from the same domain.
 It is recommended to call it regularly at safe points inside long-running non-blocking C code.